CUNY-CL/yoyodyne/README.md

 Checkpointing is handled by [Lightning](https://pytorch-lightning.readthedocs.io/en/stable/common/checkpointing_basic.html).
-The path for model information, including checkpoints, is specified by `--model_dir` such that we build the path `model_dir/version_n`, where each run of an experiment with the same `model_dir` is namespaced with a new version number.
-A version stores all of the following:
+The path for model information, including checkpoints, is specified by a combination of `--model_dir` such that we build the path `model_dir/version_n`, where each run of an experiment with the same `model_dir` is namespaced with a new version number.
+A version stores everything needed to reload the model,
+including:

 -   the index (`model_dir/index.pkl`),
 -   the hyperparameters (`model_dir/lightning_logs/version_n/hparams.yaml`),